 - Giving way to manned aircraft.

-- Providing prior notification to the airport and air traffic control if you are going to be flying within 5 miles from the airport.
+- Provide prior notification to the airport and air traffic control if you are going to be flying within 5 miles of the airport.

 - Flying drones that weigh no more than 55 lbs.

 On the other hand, when it comes to commercially flying drones at night, you will have to have a remote pilot airman certificate.
 With, you can also do it if you have a supervisor with such a certificate.
 Apply for LAANC to fly at night.

 The first thing to know about flying a drone at night is that you can legally fly it without a license, as a hobbyist.